Electrician Licensing

 Is my license only valid in New York?

-Since New York State doesn’t issue electrical licenses, there is no reciprocity agreements with other states.
+Since New York State doesn’t issue electrical licenses, there are no reciprocity agreements with other states.

 How often do I need to renew my electrician license in New York?